Morebec/orkestra-privacy/README.md

 > If an entry of Personal Data for the same `personal token` and `key` combination exists, it will be overwritten,
 > see the Updating Data section for more information.

-> This method does not provide any idempotency guarantees meaning that
-> consecutive calls to this method with the same personal data, might return
-> different reference tokens.

 ### Retrieving Personal Data
 The primary way of retrieving data is using the `reference token` of the data:
 ```php